 - Diffraction: wave striking a very sharp surface or edge are scattered instead of following law of spectacular reflection.

 So why is stealth less effective at low frequency?
-As the radar wavelength of radar grows, the intensity of specular reflections is reduced but its lobes width are widen (the same phenomenon also happened to radar, if aperture size remained the same , the reduction in frequency will increase radar beamwidth).
-Because the specular reflection lobes are widen ,shaping become less effective because it will be harder to deflect radar wave aways from the source ( it is important to note that ,while this lobe widening phenomenon making shaping less effective, it also reduce the intensity of the reflection because the energy will be distributed over a wider volume )
+As the radar wavelength of radar grows, the intensity of specular reflections is reduced but its lobes width are widened (the same phenomenon also happened to radar, if aperture size remained the same, the reduction in frequency will increase radar beamwidth).
+Because the specular reflection lobes are widen ,shaping become less effective because it will be harder to deflect radar wave away from the source ( it is important to note that, while this lobe widening phenomenon making shaping less effective, it also reduce the intensity of the reflection because the energy will be distributed over a wider volume )

 The negative effect of traveling wave and diffraction can be reduced by: aligning discontinuities to direct traveling waves towards angles of unavoidable specular return, such as the wing leading edge, thus limit their impact at other angles.